Your Guide To Renting as a Professional

 For over 30 years, Leydon Lettings has been providing a home to Canterbury residents.
 With qualified letting agents, property negotiators and property managers, we are an experienced team.
 We hope this short guide to letting a property in Canterbury will help you as you begin your exciting journey of finding your new home.

 Finding a propertyAt Leydon Lettings, we rent properties of all sizes in many locations across Canterbury, including small 1 and 2 bed flats in the City centre, or larger family homes on the outskirts of Canterbury.
-Use our property search tool to find a property in a area that meets your requirements.
+Use our property search tool to find a property in an area that meets your requirements.
 Think carefully about the 'must haves' and what you might be prepared to compromise on.
 Perhaps you must have a garden but could manage with on-street parking.

 Our team of Property Lettings Agents can assist you with thinking carefully about what you are looking for in a home.

 Viewing propertiesPrior to your viewings, we will send you a copy of the government How to Rent Guide which has useful information to help you with viewing properties and tenancy agreements.
-We recommend coming prepared with a set questions you want to ask and features you want to check about the properties you view.
+We recommend coming prepared with a set of questions you want to ask and features you want to check about the properties you view.

 Application Forms and Tenancy AgreementsImagine you've found the perfect property and wish to proceed.
 We will get to work preparing your application form for completing and reference checks that will shortly follow provided.
 It's important to remember that even when the application form and checks are complete, the property is 'let agreed' but remains subject to contract.
 You and your landlord may still change your decision.